-The home carers themselves personify the services for users.
-Probably for this reason it was clear in the discussions that staff attitudes were sometimes taken to encompass other aspects of quality of the service flexibility, trustworthiness and competence.
+The home care workers personify the service for users.
+Probably for this reason it was clear in the discussions that staff attitudes were sometimes taken to encompass other aspects of quality of the service such as flexibility, trustworthiness and competence.
 However, personal aspects of the carers such as friendliness and cheerfulness were clearly very important for people very dependent on their (usually) daily visits.
 With few exceptions users were very happy with the attitudes of their carers.
 However, as providers made clear, these are difficult qualities to ensure as a provider, and even more so as part of the commissioning process.
 Recruitment policies, training and pay clearly have a role to play in the attitudes of staff and these are likely to be affected by the prices paid and types of contract negotiated.
+Of course, some factors are beyond the control of home care managers.
+More than one respondent identified that in the very tight labour market, recruitment of staff of the right caliber in the first place was an increasing problem.

 Timing of visits and reliability were crucial aspects of quality for about half the users interviewed.
 These aspects of the service were important for generating outcomes such as control over daily life and aspects of health such as diabetes.
 However, for half the sample timing of visits was much less important.
 The issues raised in discussion suggested that it was the tasks to be undertaken together with the attitudes of the individual user that determine the importance of timing and reliability.
 Providers identified the logistical problems associated with a lot of people needing to be got up in the morning at a similar time.
 It is clearly important as part of the assessment process and setting up the package of care that users' preferences are identified and taken into consideration in the way services are delivered.